teddiursa/terraform_website/README.md

 The Lambda Python functions are stored under the [src/lambdaFunctions](/src/lambdaFunctions) folder.

 Uses DynamoDB to store values and are referenced using AWS's API Gateway.
+API Gateway Invoke Urls are store as a json file in an S3 bucket, to allow javascript to invoke the correct Url between different Terraform deployments.

 ## Python Unit Tests
 Their respective tests are stored under the [tests](/tests) folder.